EDUCBA Logo

 Contribution Margin per Unit

-The contribution margin of a product is the difference between selling price minus variable cost, and the formula of contribution margin per units can be written as:-
+The contribution margin of a product is the difference between selling price minus variable cost, and the formula of contribution margin per unit can be written as:-

 Contribution Margin per Unit = Sales Price per Unit – Variable Cost per Unit

-So, the formula of Break Even points in a unit can be written as:-
+So, the formula of Break Even points in a unit can be as below:-

 Break Even Point in Units = Fixed Cost / Sales Price per Unit – Variable Cost per Unit